ITU-BDSA2025-GROUP12/Chirp/docs/report.md

 - How helpful they were
 - Whether they sped up or slowed down development

+In our project we have used **DeepSeek** and **CoPilot**.

 DeepSeek has been used in our project for debugging and understanding tasks.
 In some cases it has been used to write code, however this has actually been less helpful as it has caused us to debug more than write code.
 It can be hard to understand some of the code DeepSeek produces as it can overcomplicate things or use packages we have not been introduced to.
 The person who produced this code may be able to understand it but it makes it harder for another member to refactor without removing function.
 This has all caused the development of our code to be slowed down.
 The book itself has been more helpful to developing the code than DeepSeek has.
 Using AI as a debugging tool has been helpful in some cases and done no improvement or change in others.

+CoPilot has been used for smaller things like assisting some commit messages, which can be quite helpful so that is not the place you get stuck.
+It has helped speed up the process a little more.